notle1706/aws_notes/CLF-C02.md

 * Amazon GuardDuty - A threat detection service that continuously monitors for malicious activity and unauthorized behavior in AWS accounts.
 It generates findings related to security threats
 * Amazon Macie - A security service that uses machine learning to automatically discover, classify, and protect sensitive data, such as personally identifiable information (PII), in Amazon S3
 * Amazon Detective - A security service that helps users investigate and identify the root cause of potential security issues or suspicious activities.
-* AWS Firewall Manager - Simplifies administration of AWS WAF and AWS Shield across multiple accounts and resources
+* AWS Firewall Manager - Simplifies administration of AWS WAF, AWS Network Firewall and AWS Shield across multiple accounts and resources
+* AWS Network Firewall - A stateful, fully managed firewall service for inspecting, filtering, and protecting VPC traffic
 * IAM Role - Give permissions to users, applications or services.
 Can be used for cross-account access
-* AWS Secrets Manager - secure storage, rotation, and retrieval of sensitive credentials
+* AWS Secrets Manager - secure storage, rotation, and retrieval of sensitive credentials such as database credentials
 * AWS CloudHSM - Provides hardware-based key storage for cryptographic keys and is more focused on custom key storage
 * AWS KMS - Creating and managing encryption keys